Dipl-WI-Ing. Dirk Gamboa

 From Structure to Effectiveness

 In interdisciplinary contexts, this effect becomes particularly evident.
 Different professional languages, models, and levels of abstraction can be related through a shared structural representation.
-Structural Thinking thus creates a platform on which complex problems can be analyzed more precisely and solutions developed more systematically.
+Structural Thinking thus creates a foundation on which complex problems can be analyzed more precisely and solutions developed more systematically.

 THESES